chevereto/v4-docs/application/installing/installation.md

 ## Using VPS

-Check [chevereto/vps](https://github.com/chevereto/vps) for a complete overview of our VPS provisioning.
+Check [chevereto/vps](https://github.com/chevereto/vps) for a complete overview of our VPS provisioning, which you can use with any provider.

 ## Using Docker